 Outer Layer

 The outer layer is responsible for protecting you from the elements.
-If you don’t want to spend the money on a new winter shell, the second best thing you can use for rainy and windy days is your favorite rain jacket.
+If you don’t want to spend the money on a new winter shell, the second-best thing you can use for rainy and windy days is your favorite rain jacket.

 Lower Body Winter Hiking Clothes

 Proper winter layers apply to the lower body as well.
 Your winter hiking outfit is not complete without a similar layering system as the upper body.
 However, since the legs tend to have more muscle on them, they do a better job at staying warm in colder weather than the upper body does.
+But you will still want to wear quality bottom layers.

 For lower body layering, we are again going to start with a base layer, but the mid-layer can be skipped with proper winter conditions.